benbalter/jekyll-auth/README.md

   gem 'jekyll-auth'
   ```

 2. `cd` into your project's directory and run `bundle install`.
-Note on some systems, if you get an error using `bundle install`, you may have better luck using `bundle install --deployment`, but be sure to add the resulting 'vendor' directory to .gitignore.
+If you get an error using `bundle install`, see Troubleshooting below.

 3. Run `bundle exec jekyll-auth new` which will copy the necessary files to set up the server